|

 I'm

-politically and economically conservative with a "mild" touch
+politically and economically conservative with a mild touch of what I

-believe the more you demand from government, the more government will
+I believe the more you demand from government, the more

-provides for you is the one to whom you are in debt, and no one likes
+one who provides for you is the one to whom you are in debt, and no one

 During

-as it was known, emerged as a force to be reckoned with in American
+Right," as it was known, emerged as a force to be reckoned with in

-(Christian Broadcasting Network) entered the race for president in the
+Robertson (Christian Broadcasting Network) entered the race for

 The